ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Conclusion

 \section{Conclusion}

 In this paper, we introduce the ReConPatch to learn a target-oriented representation space, which can effectively distinguish the anomalies from the normal dataset.
 ReConPatch effectively trains the representation by applying the metric learning with softly guided by the similarity over the nominal features.
-When measuring the similarity, ReConPatch takes advantage of two different similarity measures, the pairwise and the contextual similarity.
-We note that two similarity measure are well-aligned with the anomaly detection literature, in which the Gaussian kernel distance and the nearest neighbor are widely used.
-Brining together all the contributions, ReConPatch shows the state-of-the-art performance on the MVTec anomaly detection dataset.
-We believe that ReConPath would contribute to the improvements in anomaly detection since it does not require extensive data augmentation and enables dimension reduction without significant loss of performance.
-This can lead to more efficient and accurate anomaly detection, as well as potentially opening up new avenues for research in this area.
+Applying the contrastive learning with two similarity based pseudo soft labels, ReConPatch shows the state-of-the-art performance on the MVTec anomaly detection dataset.
+We also provide the anomaly detection performance on the additional BTAD dataset, where ReConPatch also achieves the best performance.
+We believe that ReConPatch would contribute to the improvements in anomaly detection since it shows high performance without extensive data augmentation and enables dimension reduction without significant loss of performance.
+Furthermore, we expect to improve the performance in the pixel-level abnormal detection by considering the correlation among the neighboring features.

 { }